 There are a few ways to cut AR500 steel, but plasma cutting is widely used because it is fast and cost-effective, especially on thicker plates.

-Plasma is a great choice when you need to balance your budget and project deadlines.
-The main downside is that it creates a larger heat-affected zone compared to laser or waterjet cutting.
-You have to manage your travel speeds carefully to prevent edge brittleness.
+Plasma is a solid choice when you need to balance budget and deadlines.
+The main drawback is that it creates a larger heat-affected zone than laser or waterjet cutting.
+Managing travel speed carefully is how you prevent edge brittleness.

-Fiber laser cutting is highly precise, but it slows down considerably on very thick materials.
+Fiber laser cutting is highly precise but slows down considerably on very thick material.

 Waterjet cutting is technically the best method for AR500 because it is a cold-cutting process.
-It creates zero HAZ, keeping the heat-treated steel perfectly intact.
-However, waterjet machines are expensive and slow, making plasma the more practical choice for most fabrication shops.
+It produces zero HAZ, keeping the heat-treated steel perfectly intact.
+The downside is cost and speed.
+Waterjet machines are expensive and slow, which makes plasma the more practical option for most fabrication shops.

 Frequently Asked Questions